OpenScienceLabs/opensciencelabs.github.io/pages/blog/internship-call-2-2024/index.md

     - The project name
     - Project idea name
     - Motivation for wanting to collaborate on that specific project.
 - The mentor will assign you a minor issue to solve.
-(This step is required to check if the applicant knows git)
+(This step is required to verify if the applicant is able to solve the project tasks.)
-- After solving the issue The mentor will ask you to fill a form via LinkedIn
+- After solving the issue The mentor will ask you to fill a form via google forms.
-- The seleted applicant will be contated via email on May 20 week
+- The selected applicant will be contacted via email on May 20 week.

-Candidates are reminded of the importance of having prior knowledge of Git.
+Candidates are reminded of the importance of having prior knowledge of Git and how to make contributions we recommend this read this [blog post](https://opensciencelabs.org/blog/first-time-contributors/).
 Additionally, candidates should join the [OSL Discord](https://opensciencelabs.org/discord) to stay updated on announcements related to the Internship Program.
+We recommend to read this blog post for first time contributions

-Do not forget about the timeline and if you have any more questions do not hesitate to contact us through opensciencelabs@gmail.com
+Please keep in mind about the timeline, and if you have any more questions do not hesitate to contact us at team@opensciencelabs.org.

 ## Timeline

-The following is the timeline for the OSL Internship Program Cycle 2024-01:
+The following is the timeline for the OSL Internship Program Cycle 2024-02:

-- **April, 22**: Call for Interns/Apprentices opens.
+- **April 22**: Call for Interns/Apprentices opens.
-- **May, 13**: Deadline for Interns/Apprentices applications.
+- **May 13**: Deadline for Interns/Apprentices applications.
-- **May, 20**: Announcement of approved Interns/Apprentices and start of bounding period
+- **May 20**: Announcement of approved Interns/Apprentices and start of the bonding period
-- **May, 27**: Official Start Date of Internship Period; an alternative for projects not selected by GSoC to run under the OSL Internship Program with The Graph Network support.
+- **May 27**: Official Start Date of Internship Period; an alternative for projects not selected by GSoC to run under the OSL Internship Program with The Graph Network support.
-- **July, 8**: Mid-term Evaluation.
+- **July 8**: Mid-term Evaluation.
-- **August, 26**: Final Evaluation.
+- **August 26**: Final Evaluation.
-- **September, 3**: Official End Date; Certification process begins.
+- **September 3**: Official End Date; Certification process begins.

 ## Info about participating Projects
 ---

 Below is the list of projects participating in the current internship cycle.
-Each project includes key details to help candidates understand the scope and requirements.
+Each entry provides key details to assist candidates in understanding the scope and requirements of the projects.

 ### ArtBox